-The petitioners also refer to COMELEC Bid Bulletin No. 10, which was made an integral part of the Automation Contract by virtue of Articles 21.1 and 21.4 of the contract.
-Bid Bulletin No. 10 provides that the "digital signature shall be assigned by the winning bidder to all members of the Board of Election Inspectors (BOI) and the city, municipal, provincial or district Board of Canvassers (BOC)."
+The petitioners also refer to COMELEC Bid Bulletin No. 10,^[107] which was made an integral part of the Automation Contract by virtue of Articles 21.1 and 21.4 of the contract.^[108] Bid Bulletin No. 10 provides that the "digital signature shall be assigned by the winning bidder to all members of the Board of Election Inspectors (BOI) and the city, municipal, provincial or district Board of Canvassers (BOC)."
 Since Smartmatic would have access to the digital signatures and would have the authority to assign the access keys to the BEI and BOC, the petitioners readily conclude that the COMELEC has abdicated its constitutional mandate to enforce election laws.
-What the petitioners failed to consider is that, although the digital signature shall be assigned by the winning bidder, Bid Bulletin No. 10 further provides that the certificate of authority for the digital signatures must still be approved by the COMELEC.
+What the petitioners failed to consider is that, although the digital signature shall be assigned by the winning bidder, Bid Bulletin No. 10 further provides that the comELEC.
 Thus, the COMELEC retains control over the process of generation and distribution of the digital signatures.